skat/rsu-b2b-sample-client-java/README.md

 * **ModtagMomsangivelseForeloebig**
 * **MomsangivelseKvitteringHent**

-> **Looking for a .NET Sample Client?**: SKAT provides a sample client Web Service Client written in .NET v4.6 using WCF for the
+> **Looking for a .NET Sample Client?** SKAT provides a sample client Web Service Client written in .NET v4.6 using WCF for the
 > [EMCS System](https://github.com/skat/emcs-b2b-ws-sample-client-dotnet-wcf).
 The EMCS System is another system
 > than the VAT Returns system covered by the sample in this repository.
 However, the services of EMCS and VAT Returns
 > differ by the services descriptions (WSDLs) only.
 Hence, the referenced repository (also on GitHub) may be used as basis